determined-ai/determined/docs/architecture/introduction.rst

 compute pool.
 TensorBoards will be launched into the default auxiliary pool.
 Commands, shells, and notebooks that request a slot (which is the default behavior if the ``resources.slots`` field is not set) will be launched into the default compute pool.
-Commands, shells, and notebooks that explicitly request 0 slots (for example the "Launch CPU-only Notebook" button in the Web UI) will use the auxiliary pool.
+Commands, shells, and notebooks that explicitly request 0 slots (for example the "Launch CPU-only Notebook" button in the WebUI) will use the auxiliary pool.

 .. _scheduling: